Mohammad Natsir: Writings

 Natsir published 45 books or monographs and several hundred articles dealing with his views of Islam.
 His early works, published in Dutch and Indonesian, dealt with Islamic doctrine, culture, the relationship between Islam and politics, and the role of women in Islam.
 His later works included some written in English and focused more on politics, as well as the preaching of Islam and Christian-Muslim relations.
 Ajip Rosidi and Haji Abdul Malik Karim Amrullah have noted that Natsir's writings serve both as historical records and also as guides for future Muslims.

-Legacy

-In 1980, he received award from King Faisal Foundation.
-In academic, he received doctorate honorary degree from Islamic University of Lebanon in 1967 for literature.
-In 1991, he also received an honorary doctorate from Universiti Kebangsaan Malaysia and Universiti Sains Malaysia for Islamic ideas.
-On 10 November 2008 he was honoured as a national hero of Indonesia.

-According to Bruce Lawrence, Natsir was "the most prominent politician favoring Islamic reform."

 Personal life

 He married Nurnahar in Bandung on 20 October 1934.
 From their marriage, they had six children.
 Natsir could reportedly speak numerous languages, including English, Dutch, French, German, and Arabic; he was also capable of understanding Esperanto.